 Yes, your instructor can send a referral to the Student Writing Support Specialist, requesting that she reaches out to you to offer support.

 How often can I submit an assignment?

-You have up to five opportunities to work with the Student Writing Support Specialist per assignment.
+You have up to three opportunities to work with the Student Writing Support Specialist per assignment.
 For example, you might send your assignment and draft via email, and then schedule a Zoom session and a follow-up phone call, which totals three communications.
 Be sure to plan ahead by having your questions ready!

 What information do I need to submit with my work?